ChrisSuess/Project-Xbow/xbowflow/README.rst

 To run a workflow on your xbow cluster, use *xflow-run*::

-  % xflow-run workflow.xcf input.dat
+  % xflow-run workflow.xcf input.yml

 *xflow-run* takes two input files.
 The first (*workflow.xcf* in this example) defines the workflow pattern.
-The second (*input.dat* in this example) defines the input data for this run of the workflow.
+The second (*input.yml* in this example) defines the input data for this run of the workflow.
 The wiki pages describe how to make these files.

 Typically you will use *xflow-submit* to run your workflow in the background::

-  % xflow-submit -o workflow.log 'xflow-run workflow.xcf input.dat'
+  % xflow-submit -o workflow.log 'xflow-run workflow.xcf input.yml'